thomasloy1/Time-Stac/docs/High-Level-Reqs.md

 ## MVP - Minimum Viable Product

 ### At the bare minimum, this app will need to have the ability to display timers.
 They need to run in a "stack", that is to say, they need to run one right after the other in order.
 There needs to be an audible tone that signals the transition between timers.
-Multiple users need to be able to access this app at the same and each be able to run it independently.
+Multiple users need to be able to access this app at the same time and each be able to run it independently.

 ### Users need to be able to customize the timer settings such as,